Carmina Escobar: Notable work

+Part of The Industry Lab series, Escobar premiered Our Voice Is Not at the End of Anything at REDCAT in February of 2026, "a spiral-structured opera in gesture and sound whose staging reimagines voice as force, friction, and breath."

 Collaborations

 Escobar has collaborated with several artists.
 Notably she worked with Raven Chacon on a series of scores For Zitkála-Šá.
 The Diné composer and multimedia artist created a score specifically with Escobar in mind, For Carmina Escobar, which she has performed on several occasions, including at the Whitney Museum during the 2022 Whitney Biennial where all 12 For Zitkála-Šá were on display.
 Of the Whitney Biennial performance Jennifer Pyron wrote for the Opera Wire that "Escobar's voice amassed every possible emotion in her live performance.
 Between screams, gasps, wails and glottal noise, Escobar stood like a terrifying statue on stage...Symbolizing the raw terror that lays beneath the surface, sometimes in the moment and out in the open.
 Carmina Escobar's performance was legendary."

 Escobar and Chacon both worked in The Industry's Sweet Land, described by Mark Swed for the Los Angeles Times, "opera as astonishment," which premiered in The Los Angeles State Historic Park in February 2020.
 Chacon was part of the creative team, he was one of the composers, and Escobar played the role of one of the Coyotes, where she donned a costume designed and manufactured by Cannupa Hanska Luger, who also served as co-director, alongside Yuval Sharon.
 Among her notable contributions to Sweet Land, was her vocal improvisation, along with the other Coyote (Micaela Tobin) and the Wiindigo (Sharon Kim) over Chacon's electronic soundtrack in the section entitled "Crossroads."